martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 3. The wildcard character is not embedded in an A-label or U-label
    {{IDNA-DEFS}} of an internationalized domain name {{IDNA-PROTO}}.

+A wildcard in a presented identifier can only match exactly one label in a reference identifier.
+Note that this is not the same as DNS wildcard matching, where the `*` label always matches at least one whole label and sometimes more.
+See {{DNS-CONCEPTS, Section 4.3.3}}
+and {{DNS-WILDCARDS}}.

 For information regarding the security characteristics of wildcard certificates, see {{security-wildcards}}.